CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 #### 3: Simple and Intuitive Use

-The Client.UI for our program is minimal, with no distracting pictures or figures that might cause confusions.
+The UI for our program is minimal, with no distracting pictures or figures that might cause confusions.
 The user would be prompted to Sign In or Sign Up immediately after the program starts, which allows the user to get their work done on the fly.
 We tried our best to select the most user-friendly words with no jargon whatsoever, considering the diverge range of literacy and language skills in our tagged audience.
 The ranking functionality also ensures that the information lists would be ranged consistently with its importance.
-We also included multiple error throwers in Client.UI to ensure that our feedback prompts are effective and easy for the user to understand and fix.
+We also included multiple error throwers in UI to ensure that our feedback prompts are effective and easy for the user to understand and fix.

 #### 4: Perceptible Information

-We provided different colorschemes for our program Client.UI (light and dark modes), this helps to increase the legibility of our content.
+We provided different colorschemes for our program UI (light and dark modes), this helps to increase the legibility of our content.
 We also choose contrasting colors between the background and the texts for a better user experience.
 For all of the areas in which we would require user input, we provided clear and concise prompts to make sure the user knows how to navigate properly through our program.

 #### 5: Tolerance for Error